afableco/demographilia/content/authors/admin/_index.md

 title: Afableco
 ---

-Afableco is too embarassed to say who he/she is.
+Afableco is too embarassed to say who he is.
+He is just a plodder trying to get along in this world.

 <!--- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}. --->